KeesCBakker/ZonneConnect/README.md

-# ZonneConnect: Write Zonneplan One solar panel stats to PVOutput
+# Zonneplan One solar panel stats to PVOutput

 Work in progress.
 Written in .NET.
 Uses Docker to run.